Streamlined sample-based instrument platform

 The list of libraries available for Floe is growing.
 And they’re installable in a few clicks.
 If you’re a developer, you can make your own libraries for Floe and request adding them to the list.

-Handmade software
+Handmade and open software

 Handmade and detail-focused, Floe is a professional-grade tool available to everyone.
 It’s made by Sam Windell, who also runs a sample library development company: FrozenPlain.